Neotys-Labs/SAP_RFC/README.md

    Keept the Jar file in the extlib folder of yor Neoload Project

-3. Download the External Refereces files from floder (https://github.com/Neotys-Labs/SAP_RFC/tree/main/ExternalReferences) keep sapjco3.jar in Jar file in the extlib folder of yor Neoload Project keep sapjco3.dll file <Neoload Installation folder>\lib\x64
+3. Download the External Refereces files from floder (https://github.com/Neotys-Labs/SAP_RFC/tree/main/ExternalReferences) keep sapjco3.jar & sapidoc3.jar (optional need only if you want IDOC transfer)in Jar file in the extlib folder of yor Neoload Project keep sapjco3.dll file <Neoload Installation folder>\lib\x64

 4. restart neoload